johnmpost/fununit/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your contribution.
 3. Make your changes and commit them to your branch.
-4. Submit a pull request to the `dev` branch of the original repository.
+4. Submit a pull request to the original repository.

 ## Issue Tracking